Unique hotel rooms in Finland – from Nordic design to Moomins

 Boutique hotel meets log cabin style

-The Art Nouveau villa, nowadays known as hotel De Gamlas Hem, has a fascinating past.
-Originally it was a private care home for upper-class women, and during World War II it even housed Swedish fighter pilots!
-Today this wooden gem offers beautifully furnished rooms for visitors of Oulu.
+The Art Nouveau villa now known as Hotel De Gamlas Hem has a fascinating history.
+Originally a private care home for upper-class women, it even housed Swedish fighter pilots during World War II.
+Today this wooden gem offers beautifully furnished rooms for visitors to Oulu.

-An elegant alternative is the Lillan Hotel, situated in the historical milieu of Tampere.
-The building was initially a nursing home for maids and now it has been transformed into a boutique hotel.
-Here, you can simultaneously experience the timeless charm and atmosphere of an old log house and the comfort of an elegantly furnished, modern suite.
+An elegant alternative is Lillan Hotel, situated in Tampere's historical milieu.
+The building began as a nursing home for maids and has been transformed into a boutique hotel.
+Here you can experience both the timeless charm of an old log house and the comfort of elegantly furnished, modern suites.

 Sleep like a log at Lillan boutique hotel's cosy rooms in Tampere.